Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

-Endurance Warranty provides extended vehicle protection plans backed by a 30-day refund policy.
-Coverage comes in six different tiers, letting you choose the right option for your needs.
+Endurance Warranty provides customizable auto protection plans backed by a 30-day refund policy.
+Coverage comes in six different tiers, but you can customize any plan for your needs.
 Payments plans for up to 36 months are available, and you can potentially transfer coverage should you sell your vehicle.

 - Long repayment schedules